-Apart from that, the heavy use of characterization also gave this film more depth that most horror films in particular; Chelsea Field had brought out much plight for her character, Wendy, tempting us to pity her despite some unlikable traits.
+Apart from that, the heavy use of characterization also gives this film more depth that most horror films in particular; Chelsea Field brought out much plight for her character Wendy, tempting us to pity her despite some unlikable traits.
 We also then have Zakes Mokae as Ben Mukurob, the more interesting second lead whose performance goes so well with the character's backstory and personality, a mix between a hard-boiled detective and a depressed family man.
-Others include John Matshikiza as a mystic living in a new age and too the film's narrator, giving an air of magic and power whenever he's around, and of course, there is John Burke as the Dust Devil, a rather charming face to suit what should be an equally charming serial killer, all the while giving a bit of mystery and untold danger to the role, preying on the spiritually weak and longing.
+Others include John Matshikiza as a mystic living in a new age and too the film's narrator, giving an air of magic and power whenever he's around, and of course, John Burke as the Dust Devil, a rather charming face to suit what should be an equally charming serial killer, giving a bit of mystery and untold danger to the role, preying on the spiritually weak and longing.

 |Magic.
 Explained by a believer to a skeptic.|

 1 male seen dead (dream)